Looking for a different state?

 About the Bar Exam

-Washington has adopted the Uniform Bar Exam (UBE).
-It is a 2-day exam, and takes place on the last Tuesday and Wednesday of February and July.
-The Multistate Essay Exam and the Multistate Performance Tests are administered on Tuesday; the Multistate Bar Exam (MBE) is administered on Wednesday.
-Applicants must also complete the separate Washington Law Component Test within 40 months of passing the UBE.
+Washington has adopted the Uniform Bar Exam (UBE®).
+It is a two-day exam, which takes place on the last Tuesday and Wednesday of February and July.
+The Multistate Essay Exam (MEE®) and the Multistate Performance Tests (MPT®) are administered on Tuesday; the Mulitstate Bar Exam (MBE®) is administered on Wednesday.

 Bar Exam Format

-The Washington Bar Exam is a 2-day exam.
+The Washington Bar Exam is a two-day exam.

-- Day 1: AM: Two Multistate Performance Tests (MPTs) PM: Six Multistate Essay Exam (MEE) essays.
+- Day 1: AM: Six Multistate Essay Exam (MEE®) essays.
+PM: Two Multistate Performance Tests (MPT®s).

 Bar Exam Dates